mikebronner/laravel-caffeine/README.md

  your app.
 This is useful if you are behind a proxy or load-balancer. ___Do not use the `url()` helper in the config file.___
 - **route:** (default: `genealabs/laravel-caffeine/drip`) Change to customize the drip URL in the browser.
-This is just cosmetic.
+This is just cosmetic; it can be `/204-drip` for example.
 - **dripIntervalInMilliSeconds:** (default: 5 mins) Change to configure the drip interval.
+- **thresholdDifference:** (default: 10 secs) For how much we consider th drip miss or old, to restart the browser.
+- **checkLastDripInterval:** (default: 2 secs) Interval to check if the drip is considered old.

 ___Only publish the config file if you need to customize it___:
 ```sh